Malachi Jones (gridiron football): Playoffs

-Alliance of American Football
+AAF

 Personal life

 His father, Andre Jones, was a starting defensive end on the 1988 Notre Dame Fighting Irish football team.
 He was drafted in the 7th round of the 1991 NFL Draft by the Pittsburgh Steelers.
 He also played for the Detroit Lions and the Winnipeg Blue Bombers of the Canadian Football League (CFL).

-His older brother, T. J. Jones, a former Notre Dame football player, was drafted by the Detroit Lions during the 2014 NFL Draft.
-His other younger brother, Jahmai Jones, who was drafted by the Angels as the 70th overall pick in the 2nd round of the 2015 MLB Draft, played for the Los Angeles Angels of Major League Baseball (MLB).
+His older brother, T. J. Jones, a former Notre Dame football player, was drafted by the Detroit Lions during the 2014 NFL draft.
+His other younger brother, Jahmai Jones, was drafted by the Los Angeles Angels 70th overall in the 2015 MLB draft, and currently plays for the Detroit Tigers.

 Jones’s godfather, Raghib "Rocket" Ismail, finished second in voting for the 1990 Heisman Trophy at Notre Dame and recorded over 5,000 receiving yards in nine NFL seasons.